SecurityLab-UCD/TF-Bench/README.md

 ## Download pre-built benchmark

-You can also use TF-Bench on HuggingFace datasets.
+You can also use TF-Bench via HuggingFace datasets.

 ```python
 from datasets import load_dataset